-Cranberry juice can temporarily make conditions, such as acid reflux, worse because it is mildly acidic.
+Cranberry juice can also temporarily make conditions, such as acid reflux, worse because it is mildly acidic.
 Some people find that cranberry juice leaves an unusual taste in their mouth, or that it temporarily irritates gums and lips.

 Research into the benefits of cranberry juice is mostly preliminary, but the antioxidant and antibacterial benefits look promising.